 How to Optimize Your YouTube Video | Martech

 - Details – Once you upload your video, you’ll see that there are many, many more options for detailing the information on your video.
 If you are attracting a local audience, you can actually add a location to your video.
 Fill in every detail you can, it all helps to ensure your video is indexed properly and found!
 Be sure to organize your videos into playlists as well.

 - Thumbnail – Once you verify your YouTube Channel by phone number, you’re able to customize each video’s thumbnail.
 An incredible way to do this is to combine your title in the video image, here’s an example from an Indianapolis hot tub manufacturer, Royal Spa:

 - URL First – If someone finds your video and they enjoy it, how are they going to return to your site to engage with you?
 In your description field, your first step should be to put a link back to the landing page you wish people to visit.
 Place the URL first so that it’s still visible with the truncated description field that YouTube makes.

 - Tags – Utilize tags effectively to list keywords that you want people to find your video for.
-Tagging your video is imperative to get found in YouTube searches.
+Tagging your video is a great way to increase its visibility in relevant YouTube searches.

 - Comments – Videos with high comment activity tend to rank much higher than videos with no comments.
 Share your video with colleagues and coworkers and encourage them to add a thumbs-up and a comment on the video.

 - Video Sitemaps – If videos are a key part of your site, you may also wish to create a video sitemap when publishing them on your website or blog.
-Video content includes web pages which embed video, URLs to players for video, or the URLs of raw video content hosted on your site.
-The sitemap contains the title, description, play page URL, thumbnail URL and raw video file location and/or the player URL.
+Video content includes web pages that embed video, URLs to players for video, or the URLs of raw video content hosted on your site.
+The sitemap contains the title, description, play page URL, thumbnail URL, and raw video file location, and/or the player URL.